 This is a permanent form of identification.
-From April 2016 all dogs in England need to be micro-chipped by law.
-The microchip is about the size of a rice grain and is inserted into the scruff of your puppy's neck, similar to an injection.
-If your dog is found and taken to a vets, police station, rescue centre etc. then the microchip enables them to be identified and returned to you.
+From April 2016 all dogs in England need to be microchipped by law.
+The microchip is about the size of a rice grain and is inserted into the scruff of your puppy's neck, like an injection.
+If your dog is found and taken to a vet, police station, rescue centre etc. then the microchip enables them to be identified and returned to you.
 It is vital to keep your contact details up to date on the microchip database.